-I located your contact information through Hokie Nation Network and was hoping that we may be able to connect over the telephone for 10-15 minutes at your convenience.
-I would love to learn more about your background and the marketing industry in Northern Virginia.
+I located your contact information through LinkedIn and was hoping that we might be able to connect with a phone conversation for 10-15 minutes at your convenience.
+I would love to learn more about your background and the marketing industry as you experience it in Northern Virginia.

-Currently, I am a junior marketing major at Virginia Tech and am interested in exploring internship opportunities in the field this summer.
+Currently, I am a junior marketing major at Virginia Tech and am interested in exploring internship opportunities for this summer.
 I am specifically interested in value-based marketing strategies, advertising, and communications.